aksantos/mbio-cypress/README.md

 #### How to run?

 - Run the test with chrome: `npm run chrome`
 - Run the test with firefox: `npm run firefox`
 - Run the test with edge: `npm run edge`
 - Run the test with electron: `npm run electron`
+- Create an Allure Report: `npm run allure:report`
 - Open report: `allure open`

 ## Task 3 - QA-Ops

-The pipeline was created using GitHub Actions, where it runs whenever there's a push to the master branch and you also can manually run the action in the Actions tab on GitHub.
+- A pipeline was created using GitHub Actions, where it runs whenever there's a push to the master branch.
+- It can also be run manually from the Actions tab.
+- The pipeline runs against Chrome and Edge browser